marktr11/RAG-Pipeline-LLM-Evaluation/README.md

 # RAG Pipeline and Evaluation Methodology
 This repository implements a simple RAG pipeline that reads from PDF file and answers question.
-Additionally, it proposes an evaluation architecture for the pipeline.
+Additionally, it proposes an evaluation pipeline.

 ## Project Structure